FREE Optimal Mentoring Support Programme for Local Businesses Launched

 Aiming to support 220 businesses across Antrim and Newtownabbey, the Programme will help create a more prosperous economy for the area.

 Small and medium sized businesses and social enterprises with fewer than 50 full time employees will be able to take advantage of this support opportunity.
-The programme will be delivered by local enterprise agency Mallusk Enterprise Park in partnership with Antrim Enterprise Agency and LEDCOM and is designed to offer support through bespoke mentoring, workshops and networking in a range of areas from digital to sales, export to social enterprise.
+The programme managed by local enterprise agency Mallusk Enterprise Park and delivered in partnership with Antrim Enterprise Agency and LEDCOM is designed to offer support through bespoke mentoring, workshops and networking in a range of areas from digital to sales, export to social enterprise.

 At the launch, Mayor of Antrim and Newtownabbey, Councillor Billy Webb commented: